khoadev109/GarageManagement/README.md

 * Back end:
   - Restrict method length is equal to screen's height
   - A class cannot exceed 500 lines
+  - Constant should format in snake case and uppercase all characters
+  - Field or variable should follow camel case
-  - Public and Protected field should not have underline _ before name
+  - Public and Protected field should not have underline _ before name.
+Example: carName, customerName
   - Private field should have underline _ before name.
 Example: _ carName, _ customerName
   - Property should begin with uppercase character.
 Example: UserName
-  - Constant should format with snake case with all uppercase all characters
-  - Field or variable should follow camel case
   - Name of: namespace, class, interface, field, variable, property should be a noun
   - Name of method should begin with verb
-  - Don't use Hungary Notation standard.
+  - Don't use Hungary Notation naming convention.
 Example: carList, customerList, intAge, strEmployeeName.
-    Instead using the meaningful name.
+    Instead using the meaningful name without type.
 Example: cars, customers, age, employeeName
   - Don't attach class name with property name.
     Example:
     class Customer